What is it?

 If the back office administrator does not know where to do this, they can review the External application configuration article on the Banno Knowledge site.

-Consumer API protects access to user data using OAuth 2.0.
+The Consumer API protects access to user data using OAuth 2.0.
 The user’s login credentials are never shared with third party apps.
-Authorization is provided to third party applications via an
+Authorization is provided to third party applications via an Access Token.

-provides authenticated user identity information using OpenID Connect (OIDC).
-With OpenID Connect, third party apps are provided authenticated information about the user in the form of an
+The Consumer API provides authenticated user identity information using OpenID Connect (OIDC).
+With OpenID Connect, third party apps are provided authenticated information about the user in the form of an Identity Token.

 How have others used it?